openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

 * Open Omnipod (POD) tab or menu
 * Click on the SUSPEND button [1]
 * Suspend command is sent from the RileyLink to the active pod.
-* The suspend button will become greyed out [2] and the Pod status will display SUSPEND DELIVERY [3].
+* The suspend button will become greyed out [2] and the pod status will display SUSPEND DELIVERY [3].

    .. image:: ../images/Omnipod_Suspend1.png
      :alt: Omnipod suspend insulin delivery  I